 There are three loggers (including root) and three appenders.
 Root logger redirects all its own input and input of its descendant onto console.
 Descendant sub1 writes into two files, filtering output by message priority for second of them.
 Descendant sub1.sub2 writes also into rolling file.
 Log file A3.log is rolled over as soon as it reaches limit of 200 bytes, 1 backup log file is kept.

-log4cpp is moved to git SourceForge Git page since version 1.1.1, cvs is stale now.
+^Log4cpp is moved to git SourceForge Git page since version 1.1.1, CVS repo is stale now.

-Log4cpp of older versions is also available through CVS, see the SourceForge CVS page for instructions.
+Log4cpp of older versions (prior to version 1.1.1) is available also with CVS, see the SourceForge CVS page for instructions.

 WARNING: releases from the development branch are a 'work in progress' and may fail to build, crash or redecorate your desktop.